-But there was still time for Scorpius to turn around and deliver one last slice of magnificence.
+But there was still time for Scorpius to turn around and deliver one last slice of Magnificence with a capital M.

-‘By the way!’ he shouted, as the coven skidded to a halt beside a weeping Margaret.
-‘I’m an artist, not a poncy graphic designer!
-Fuck the rule of thirds!’
+‘By the way!’ he shouted, as The Coven skidded to a halt beside a weeping Margaret.
+‘I’m an artist, not a designer!
+Fuck your rules!’

 ‘I…I thought if we,’ he sounded a little hoarse.
-‘H-hiding in plain sight and whatnot and – oh, forget that, I j-just couldn’t apparate all the way home!’
+‘H-hiding in plain sight and whatnot and – oh, forget that, I j-just couldn’t apparate all the way home!
+I’m too weak!’

 Forget lost for words, I was lost for monosyllables.
-I nodded, frantically, but the voices of the coven drifted ever closer, even through the falling snow-
+I nodded frantically, but the voices of The Coven drifted ever closer.

 ‘They went that way!’ someone yelled.
 ‘Over there!’

 I’d started to shiver.
-Through the vague mist of snow, I saw that the coven had stopped running; it seemed that they’d engaged the attentions of a few innocent bystanders, who were listening intently as the coven made repeated wild gestures in our general direction.
-Then, the group broke up and – to my horror – a couple of the bystanders came wandering straight towards up.
+Through the falling snow, I saw that The Coven had stopped running; it seemed that they’d engaged the attentions of a few innocent bystanders, who were listening intently as The Coven made repeated wild gestures in our general direction.
+Then, the group broke up and – to my horror – a couple of the bystanders came wandering straight towards us.

 ‘Got to hide the weapon!’ he said, sounding a little hysterical.
 A moment later the watering can shrunk to pixie-size and he dropped it into his spare pocket before staring at me in desperation.